-Deep Nutrition, by Catherine Shanahan, scared me away from any oils derived from un-oily plants (e.g., corn, cotton, grapeseeds, canola, sunflowers, whatever the heck margarine comes from).
+Deep Nutrition, by Catherine Shanahan, scared me away from any oils derived from un-oily plants (e.g., corn, cotton, grapeseeds, canola, sunflowers, and whatever the heck margarine’s made from).

 I won’t pretend to understand the mechanisms that make them unhealthy.
 But Dr. Cate seems to have a good grip of the biology and she’s persuasive.
 There are plenty of other yummier oils left to choose from, anyway.

 Here’s Dr. Cate’s list of good and bad oils, along with a brief explanation, if you’re curious.

 ✗ I quit devouring non-fiction books.

 Prior to September 22, 2015, the day I started lifelogging, I consumed non-fiction without digesting because I thought reading tons of books made me smarter.

 But now I don’t remember which books I read, let alone what smarts they supposedly bestowed upon me.

 These days, after reading a non-fiction book, I go back through it a second time, take notes, and put it to practical use by asking myself, “What one thing will I do differently based on what I’ve learned?”